 Ice Shanties and Fishing Charters

-An ice shanty (ice shack, ice house) is a small portable, insulated structure used to shelter people while ice fishing.
+An ice shanty (ice shack, ice house) is a small portable, insulated structure that shelters people while ice fishing.
 Many ice fishermen who come to Lake George each year use ice shanties.

 Fishing without an ice shack is fine if you don't own one.
 There are also fishing charters and guides that will provide you with an ice shanty if you decide to use their services.